 Study Abroad and Travel Opportunities

 - Missions: In partnership with the Taylor Center for Missions Computing, CSE students can use and develop their computing skills while serving the Kingdom.
 During J-term 2011, a CSE team traveled to England to serve at Operation Mobilization (OM), and contributed directly to a complex software system that will help operate and manage OM's global ministry.
 This trip echoed CSE's very first missions computing trip: a 1979 project aboard one of OM's missions ships.
-CSE expects to send another team of students to serve at OM during J-term of 2013.
+CSE expects to send another team of students to serve during J-term of 2014.

 - Business as Missions: Taylor CSE and Systems students have been increasingly involved in Business as Mission (BAM) opportunities over the past few years.
 Recently, a Systems student completed his internship at one such organization in an Asian country.
 Back on campus the following fall, his experience allowed CSE students to design and prototype inventory control and ordering software for the BAM organization.

 - Lighthouse: Students are highly encouraged to participate in a J-Term Lighthouse trip.
 These 3-week missions trips go all over the world.
 Students engage in service projects, compassionate ministries, community development, teaching English, performing arts, leadership development, evangelism, discipleship and more under the direction of faculty sponsors and international hosts.
 Recent Lighthouse destinations include: India, the Czech Republic, Paraguay, Ethiopia, Guatemala, Southeast Asia, Ecuador, Singapore and Thailand.